spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 <a name=active-merchants></a>

-* The merchant profile page, product offers and merchant products on the Storefront:
+* The merchant profile page, product offers, and merchant products on the Storefront:
     * *Active*.
 This status can be set only for the approved merchants.
 It indicates that the merchant's profile page is online, and the merchant can create offers and products.
 A merchant can also create offers and products and manage their sales activity.
     * *Inactive*.
 This status indicates that the merchant's profile page, products, and offers are offline.
 It is the default status for the created merchant.
 With this status, the merchant can not perform their selling online.